etcd-io/etcd/README.md

 The `v2` API responses should not change after the 2.0.0 release but new features will be added over time.

-#### 32-bit systems
+#### 32-bit and other unsupported systems

 etcd has known issues on 32-bit systems due to a bug in the Go runtime.
 See #[358][358] for more information.

-To avoid inadvertantly producing an unstable etcd server, 32-bit builds emit an `etcd` that prints a warning message and immediately exits.
+To avoid inadvertantly running a possibly unstable etcd server, `etcd` on unsupported architectures will print a warning message and immediately exit if the environment variable `ETCD_UNSUPPORTED_ARCH` is not set to the target architecture.

+Currently only the amd64 architecture is officially supported by `etcd`.

 [358]: https://github.com/coreos/etcd/issues/358